Research-IT-Swiss-TPH/dct-comparator/README.md

 import Form as form

 # Set the root path where your XLSForm files are stored
-root = "data"  # or any path to your XLSForms
+root = "inputs"  # or any path to your XLSForms

 # Define file paths
 f2016_xlsx = os.path.join(root, "WHOVA2016_v1_5_3_XLS_form_for_ODK.xlsx")